Atellas23/apunts/Q4/AA1/ML1.md

 So, there are two simple and common ways to find the best single-hidden-layer network architecture:

-- Explore different number of hidden networks, without regularization.
+- Explore different number of hidden units, without regularization.
 - Fix a large number of hidden units and explore different regularization values.

 What should not be done is both at once.
 It is usually a waste of computing resources.